 During your Stay

-- Make certain to protect the rental owner (and your things!) by keeping the rental home secured while you are away, just like you would at home.
+- Remember to protect the property owner (and your things!) by keeping the vacation home secured while you are away, just like you would in your own home.

 Learn from your Stay